Where to stay in Cornwall by Sawday's

 You’ll find traditions of storytelling and song, from bands playing sea shanties on The Platt at Port Isaac to the dramatic cliffside setting of the Minack Theatre.
 There’s superb seafood, from famous restaurants to scallops served in paper cups on harbour walls.
 Seal colonies gather in hidden coves, Bodmin Moor is a haven for birdlife and huge basking sharks graze past Penzance.

-When we look for new additions to our collection of hotels, B&Bs and holiday cottages in Cornwall, we look for places that help you find that genuine connection to the area and the people.
+When we look for new additions to our collection of hotels, B&Bs and self catering cottages in Cornwall, we look for those that help you find that genuine connection to the area and the people.
 There are buildings preserved from Cornwall’s mining past, old townhouses that have watched the harbour for centuries and country cottages that welcome you to timeless villages.
 From towering cliffs above the white beaches of Sennen to the craggy landscapes of Zennor and the gentle riverbanks of the Helford, it’s the county’s diversity that keeps us coming back.

 Choose from large self-catering cottages with coastal views, friendly bed and breakfasts in the country,